Math Core Requirements

 Math courses taken at other institutions, if not directly equivalent to a Pacific University math course, will fulfill the mathematics core requirement only if they meet the outcomes below as determined by the Chair of the Math Department.

 Upon completion of this requirement students will be able to:

 - engage in abstract mathematical thinking.

 - demonstrate the symbolic, graphical and numerical skills, which are the basis of mathematical literacy.

 Each new first-year student is given a math placement based on ACT or SAT test scores and prior math coursework.
 For transfer students who have transfer math credit, placement is generally based that coursework.
 Use the Math Placement Flowchart (pdf) to estimate your math placement and see which math courses you are eligible for.
 You may take any course at your placement level or below your placement level.

 Your SAT/ACT scores are critical to your math placement.
 Be sure to let the Advising Center know if you’ve sent in updated scores.
 Feel your math placement would be too low?
 You can take the math placement challenge test.
 Contact the Math Department or Advising Center for details.

 What Math class should you take?

 Statistics classes are required for several majors and as a prerequisite for many of our Health Professions graduate programs.
-We offer three different statistics options: Math 207, PSY 350 and SOC 301.
+We offer three different statistics options: Math 207, PSY 350, SOC 301, and BA 301.
 Which option you need or if you have a choice will vary depending on your major and graduate school plans.
 Freshmen do not usually take statistics in their first term so if you’ve placed at level 2 or higher, and only need statistics, you will wait to take math.

 Math for Elementary School Teachers